 There’s a secret that even the big YouTubers are ignoring: the fact that there’s an entire internet outside of viral video!

 YouTube is like its own search engine, and there are people that simply browse online video when they are bored or need to learn something.
-But a HUGE chunk of users start out in search engines.
+A HUGE chunk of users start out in search engines and never end up on the YouTube platform though.

-Because you an embed videos on your site, you can essentially double up, ranking twice for the same keyword, and earn 2x the revenue.
+Because you can embed videos on your site, you can essentially double up, ranking twice for the same keyword, and earn 2x the revenue.
 Your video will rank, and your website will rank as well.
+You can also use plugins to improve how your videos look and behave on your website.

 You’ll need more than a blank page with a video embed, but creating written content for a website page that compliments your video is pretty easy.
-Add supplementary content to the written page, and you can also send traffic from YouTube to your website, further increasing revenue.
+Add supplementary content to the written page, and you can also send traffic from YouTube to your website cross-pollenating subscribes and engagement.

 This “one hand helping the other” method is a powerful strategy.
-Don’t forget, you can also compliment your YouTube channel and website with other traffic driving strategies like Podcasting and social media.
+On top of all that, you can also compliment your YouTube channel and website with other traffic driving strategies like podcasting and social media.

 This is how I make the majority of my money online, and it’s the method that I really push on One More Cup of Coffee because it’s worked out so well for me.